-a.
-The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days.

-- (1) Threatening to assault or physically assaulting a school staff member without injury. - (2) Any involvement in a group assault.
+- a.
+The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - (1) Threatening to assault or physically assaulting a school staff member without injury. - (2) Any involvement in a group assault.
 Any collection or group of students assembled with the intention of committing an assault constitutes a group.
-Each and every student who is part of a group shall be held directly responsible for any assault committed by one or more members of the group. - (3) Threatening to assault or physically assaulting another student or any other person (other than a staff member), whether or not causing injury. - (4) Hazing or otherwise mistreating another student by recklessly or intentionally endangering the health or safety of, or inflicting bodily injury on, the student in connection with or for the purpose of initiation, admission into or affiliation with or as a condition for continued membership in a club, organization, association, fraternity, sorority, or student body regardless of whether the student or students so endangered or injured participated voluntarily in the relevant activity.
-A report of hazing with bodily injury shall be made to the Commonwealth's Attorney in accordance with Section 18.2-56 of the Code of Virginia. - (5) Improper touching of another person (whether or not consensual).
+Each and every student who is part of a group shall be held directly responsible for any assault committed by one or more members of the group. - (3) Threatening to assault or physically assaulting another student or any other person (other than a staff member), whether or not causing injury. - (4) Improper touching of another person (whether or not consensual).
 12 - b.
 For students in grades 7-12, physically assaulting a staff member causing injury shall result in a referral to the Division Superintendent and the principal may suspend for up to ten days.
-For students in grades K-6, physically assaulting a staff member causing injury may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days.
+For students in grades K-6, physically assaulting a staff member causing injury may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - c.
+Hazing or otherwise mistreating another student by recklessly or intentionally endangering the health or safety of, or inflicting bodily injury on, the student in connection with or for the purpose of initiation, admission into or affiliation with or as a condition for continued membership in a club, organization, association, fraternity, sorority, or student body regardless of whether the student or students so endangered or injured participated voluntarily in the relevant activity.
+For violations involving hazing, the principal shall make a referral to the Division Superintendent and may suspend for up to ten days.
+A report of hazing with bodily injury shall be made to the Commonwealth's Attorney in accordance with Section 18.2-56 of the Code of Virginia.